-Lipsi, a rather tiny and isolated island of the Dodecanese, is one of those perfect Aegean islands to visit in order to get away from stress and routine.
-Since there is no direct daily connection via mainland Greece, the closer options to get there would be from other Dodecanese islands such as Leros, Patmos, Rhodes, Kalymnos, and Kos.
+Since there is no direct daily ferry or air connection to the island via mainland Greece, the options to get there would include a ferry trip from other Dodecanese islands such as Leros, Patmos, Rhodes, Kalymnos, and Kos.

-Being a small island, it is quite easy to move around by bike or by foot, on Lipsi.
-Despite its size however, there are many churches and monasteries on the island.
-Locals even say that it’s possible that every family of Lipsi could have a chapel of their own.
+Being a small island, it is quite easy to move around by bike or even by foot on Lipsi.
+Despite its size, however, there are many churches and monasteries on the island.
+Locals even say that it’s possible that every family of Lipsi could have a chapel of their very own.

-Koimisis tis Theokou; an austere, Byzantine church dating back to the 7th or 8th century AC, hosts a holy icon of the Virgin Mary holding a crucified Jesus.
-The church is on the bay that dominates the port on a green field, and is surrounded by a greenish landscape with natural springs.
+Koimisis tis Theokou, an austere Byzantine church dating back to the 7th or 8th century AD, is home to an icon of the Virgin Mary holding a crucified Jesus.
+The church is on the bay that dominates the port, surrounded by a lush landscape with natural springs.

 The Archaeological Collection of Lipsi, in the main village, showcases clay artifacts and ancient inscriptions from the Classical, Hellenistic and Christian periods.

-One of the most beautiful sandy beaches of the island — Kampos, with clear and shallow waters, lots of natural shade and a calm atmosphere — is ideal for families with kids.
+One of the most beautiful sandy beaches of the island, Kampos — with clear, shallow waters, lots of natural shade and a quiet serenity — is ideal for families with kids.

-Platis Gialos; although one of the most well known beaches, is not as crowded as one might expect.
-Here it is easy to spot wild ducks wandering around in and out of the sea.
-The church of Agios Konstantinos, right behind the beach, although not always open, is one of the prettier spots of the island.
+Platis Gialos, although one of the most well-known beaches, is not as crowded as one might expect.
+Here it is easy to spot wild ducks cavorting in the sea.
+The church of Agios Konstantinos, right behind the beach, although not always open, is one of the prettier spots anywhere on the island.

-Another must-see place is Hoxlakoura, one of the largest beaches in Lipsi, with white pebbles and crystal water, loved by adults and kids alike.
+Another must-see place is Hoxlakoura, one of the largest beaches in Lipsi, with white pebbles and crystal water, which is loved by adults and youngsters alike.